Is Your Partner The Right One? The 48 Questions You Need To Ask…

 How it works:

-3. Once both people have completed their copy, set aside 1 hour to discuss your answers together.
+3. Set aside one uninterrupted hour to discuss your answers together.

 Living Arrangements: